Buddy Adler: Head of Fox

-In 1956 Adler was named as Head of Production for 20th Century Fox, replacing Darryl F. Zanuck, and in 1957, he established the Fox Talent School, with a $1 million budget.
+In February 1956 Adler was named as Head of Production for 20th Century Fox, replacing Darryl F. Zanuck.
+Zanuck had quit Fox in part because the studio would not give him a percentage of the profits.
+Two years into Adler's tenure, he was given a nine-year contract, in which he was given a percentage of the profits.
+His life was insured for $2 million.
+While at Fox, Adler personally produced 14 films while running the studio, the last of which was The Inn of Sixth Happiness.

+In 1956, Adler set up a production arm for Fox in London under Bob Goldstein.

+In 1957, he established the Fox Talent School, with a $1 million budget.
 Actors who had their first starring roles under Adler include Elvis Presley, Pat Boone, Tommy Sands, Fabian, Stuart Whitman, Suzy Parker, Joanne Woodward, France Nuyen, May Britt, Bradford Dillman, Tony Randall, Barry Coe, and Diane Varsi.

+Under Adler, Fox would release a combination of in-house production and those from independent producers, notably Daryl F Zanuck, Sam Engel, Robert Lippert, and Jerry Wald.

+In August 1958, Adler said Fox would make 32 films at a cost of $60 million, plus low-budget movies made under Robert Lippert's Regal banner for release by Fox.

+In August 1959 Adler announced Fox would make 54 films and had 67 people under contract.

+In 1960 Adler announced a $65 million program of films, the highest for any studio in the industry.

 Personal life

 Adler was born in New York City.
 He moved to Los Angeles, California, in 1936 and resided there for the rest of his life.
-In 1940 he married actress Anita Louise Fremault (1915–1970), with whom he had two children.
-The family were at his bedside when he died in 1960, from lung cancer.
+In 1940, he married actress Anita Louise Fremault (1915–1970), with whom he had two children.
+The family was at his bedside when he died in 1960, from lung cancer.

 Joan Collins told a story on The Graham Norton Show about a party where Adler asked Joan if she would like her pick of roles from upcoming Fox productions, and she said yes.
 He then told her that although he was older than her and married, if she was "nice" to him, he could do that for her.
 She rebuffed him and said that she was not interested in using the casting couch to get ahead in her career.

 Awards

 Adler received the Irving G. Thalberg Memorial Award in 1957.

-In 1958 he received the Golden Globe Cecil B. DeMille Award for lifetime achievement in motion pictures.
+In 1958, he received the Golden Globe Cecil B. DeMille Award for lifetime achievement in motion pictures.

 Death

-On July 12, 1960, Adler died of lung cancer, aged 54, in Los Angeles and was interred in the Forest Lawn Memorial Park Cemetery in Glendale, California.
+On June 15, 1960, Adler entered the hospital.
+On July 12, 1960, Adler died of lung cancer, aged 54, in Los Angeles.
+He was survived by his wife Anita Louise and his daughter, Melanie, 12, and son Anthony, 10.

+He was interred in the Forest Lawn Memorial Park Cemetery in Glendale, California.
 His widow, who is buried there as well, survived him by ten years.

+After his death, Variety wrote that Adler had "had a happy blend of many values capped by a handsome personality."